MarkMoHR/Awesome-Image-Colorization/README.md

 # Awesome-Image-Colorization
-A collection of **Deep Learning** based Image Colorization papers and demos, including Automatic and User Guided (*i.e.* with User Interaction) colorization.
+A collection of **Deep Learning** based Image Colorization papers and demos, including Automatic and User Guided (*i.e.* with User Interaction) colorization, as well as video colorization.

 > Feel free to create a PR or an issue.